You want smart political talk without the meltdowns?

 Yeah, you can do that one too.

-Uh sad, sad story at what we all watched over the weekend in Texas at this church.
+Sad, sad story at what we all watched over the weekend in Texas at this church.

 I mean, this is what it's become.

-If you have evil in your heart and you want to kill somebody, that you can do it.
+There's a lot of different ways if you have evil in your heart and you want to kill somebody that you can do it.

-Now there were heroes in this particular case that actually tracked this guy down.
+Now, there were heroes in this particular case that actually tracked this guy down.

-Now, the Texas governor, Greg Abbott, we had 26 church goers in Sutherland Springs, Texas, yesterday, uh, that were murdered, and he said it's more than a random act of violence, talking about the connection between the suspect and the family.
+And he said it's more than a random act of violence talking about the connection between the suspect and the family.

 They were not there during the deadly rampage.

-You hear her comments, it breaks your heart.
+It breaks your heart.

-How about we have the first line of defense where these people target, which is so often no-go zones.
+How about we have the first line of defense where these people target, which is so often no-go zones?

-That is breaks your heart.
+That breaks your heart.

 How do you deal with that?